startreedata/startree-tableau-connector/README-tdvt-tests.md

     - Follow _Setup_ section [here](https://tableau.github.io/connector-plugin-sdk/docs/tdvt), skipping steps 3 & 5

 ## 2. Start Pinot and populate with the test data
+- Set machine timezone to UTC.
+Without this almost all time based tests will fail
 - Set the PINOT_PATH environment variable to your pinot build directory, something like ~/projects/startree/pinot/build
 - Start the Pinot Servers
 	- start and stop_pinot.sh scripts are included